salina-health/www.salina.ai/content/about.md

 We prefer to partner with patient management software companies to deliver the technologies.
 If you're a PMS interested in Salina, do [get in touch](/contact).

-# Applications outside if mental health
+# Applications outside of mental health

 The key technology is also applicable in physical health, and we are running a pilot project in [oncology](/oncology) with an NHS partner.

-# Get in touch

-If you'd like to learn more, do [get in touch](/contact).